 Electricians earn significantly higher wages than the average occupation in Oregon.
-The median (50th percentile) hourly wage for electricians in Oregon was $32.96 per hour.
-This was higher than the median hourly wage across all occupations in Oregon, which was $18.59.
+The median (50th percentile) hourly wage for electricians in Oregon was $34.71 per hour in 2019.
+This was higher than the median hourly wage across all occupations in Oregon, which is $19.46.
 Median wages varied across the state, but not by much.
-The Portland-Metro area (Washington and Multnomah counties) had the highest median hourly wage at $36.39.
-Eastern Oregon (Baker, Grant, Harney, Malheur, Morrow, Umatilla, Union, and Wallowa counties) had the lowest median hourly wage at $26.98.
-The Portland-Metro area median hourly wage across all occupations was $20.94 and in Eastern Oregon it was $15.83.
+Northwest Oregon had the highest median wage at $37.77.
+Eastern Oregon (Baker, Grant, Harney, Malheur, Morrow, Umatilla, Union, and Wallowa counties) had the lowest median hourly wage at $28.06.
+Northwest Oregon’s median hourly wage across all occupations is $27.77 and in Eastern Oregon it is $16.68.

 Job Outlook Is Fully Charged

-The Portland-Metro area employed the largest number of electricians in 2014, with 4,311.
-The Mid-Valley area (Marion, Polk, Yamhill, and Linn counties) employed the second highest number of electricians, although it was a distant second at 1,140 workers.
-The East Cascades area (Crook, Deschutes, Gilliam, Hood River, Jefferson, Klamath, Lake, Sherman, Wasco, and Wheeler counties) is expected to have the fastest growth rate, with electrician employment projected to increase 23 percent from 2014 to 2024.
-Eastern Oregon is the only area projected to lose electricians by 2024, with a projected job loss rate of 2.1 percent.
-Although there is expected to be an overall decrease in electrician jobs in this area, there will still be replacement openings with workers moving into different occupations or retiring.
+The Portland Tri-County area (Clackamas, Multnomah, and Washington Counties) employed the largest number of electricians in 2017, with 4,511.
+The Mid-Valley area (Marion, Polk, Yamhill, and Linn counties) employed the second highest number of electricians, although it was a distant second at 1,541 workers.
+The East Cascades area (Crook, Deschutes, Gilliam, Hood River, Jefferson, Klamath, Lake, Sherman, Wasco, and Wheeler counties) is expected to have the fastest growth rate, with electrician employment projected to increase 21.3 percent from 2017 to 2027.

 Electrician Licensing in Oregon